 Even at a bargain basement budget though, you can still bag yourself a superb 32-inch TV set with a Full HD 1080p resolution, crystal-clear image quality and connected smart platform catch-up features.
 Some 32-inch sets even offer newer features like HDR.

 The main difficulty is that there are so many TV sets out there at this 32-inch size, it can be hard to know exactly which one is worth your hard earned dough.

 Our TV experts have tested and researched the best options, whether you're in the US or UK.
 And, the best bit, they cost just a fraction of the price of a giant OLED TV like the LG C8 OLED.
 Read on for our pick of the 32-inch TV bunch.

 Apps and full array backlighting for less than you might expect

 Screen size: 32-inch | Tuner: N/A | Resolution: 1920 x 1080 | Panel technology: LED | Smart TV: VIZIO Internet Apps Plus | Curved: No | Dimensions: 505 x 733 x 184 mm

-VIZIO has never been known for catchy or easy to remember model names, so it's only fitting that one of the best small screens from the company has a name like D32X-D1.
-While it might not have the catchiest name in the world, VIZIO's small screen has a lot going for it – including a full 1080p resolution and an app tray full of the most popular streaming services like Netflix, YouTube and Hulu).
+While the name might not exactly jump out at you, VIZIO's small screen has a lot going for it – including a full 1080p resolution and an app tray full of the most popular streaming services (including Netflix, YouTube and Hulu).
 We'd recommend plugging in some speakers if you can, as the integrated ones aren't great.